RecordEvolution/ReswarmOS/README.md

-Open up the main configuration file `setup.yaml` and choose i.a. the desired target hardware the resulting operating system image is supposed to run on, e.g. for a RasberryPi4
+Open up the main configuration file `setup.yaml` and choose i.a. the desired target hardware the resulting operating system image is supposed to run on, e.g. for a Raspberry Pi 4

 ```
   # OS name and version